Second Skin

 There was nothing.
 The whole of it was just Empty.

-Then, a bit of motion in the corner.
-She noticed from the corner of her eye.
+Then, a bit of motion stirred from the other side of the room just beyond her view.
+She noticed it from the corner of her eye.

 A woman stepped into view a moment later.
 But it was her face that stared back at her.

-But something distracted and startled her.
-Someone tapped her on the shoulder.
+But something or rather someone distracted and startled her.
+A tap came to her shoulder.

-She turned, but as she did, a flash appeared before everything went dark.
+She turned, but as she did, a flash appeared like the other times.
+The red rube, John McCarthy’s initials.
+Then everything went dark.

 When she came to, she felt a familiar plush seat beneath her.
 The new car smells.
 Her Audi A4.